Will You Fill and Spill?

 Write about the activity using target words

-- Give each child a paper and pencil and let them write words from dictation: spill, fill, will, thrill, skill, till, still.
+- Let the children write words as you say them: spill, fill, will, thrill, skill, till, still.

 - Engage the children in interactive writing about their experience by providing sentence frames for them to complete using target words.